All the stores you shopped at as a teen are going bankrupt

-Rue21 filed for bankruptcy protection this week.
-The company, which operates more than 1,100 stores, had already planned to shut down 400 stores and could potentially increase that number in the near future.
+In May of last year, Rue21 filed for bankruptcy protection.
+The company, which operates more than 1,100 stores, had already planned to shut down 400 stores and could potentially increase that number in the future.

 "The restructuring is an important step forward in Rue21's ongoing business transformation into a more focused and highly performing retailer," the company said in a statement.